use-inkubator/Ecosystem-Grants/applications/application-template.md

 - If the name of your project is not descriptive, a tag line (one sentence summary).
 - A brief description of the template building.
-- An indication of how your template relates to this bounty.
+- An indication of how your project relates to ink! ecosystem.
+- Choosen project idea category or your alternative category with explanation of its importance
-- An indication of why your team is interested in creating this template.
+- An indication of why your team is interested in creating this project.

 ### Project Details

-We expect the teams to already have a solid idea about the template expected final state.
+We expect the teams to already have a solid idea about the project expected final state.
 Therefore, we ask the teams to submit (where relevant):

 - Data models / API specifications of the core functionality
 - An overview of the technology stack to be used